Genomics and the boundary between research and clinical care and treatment

-The Realising Genomics project is a PHG Foundation initiative to generate new conceptual and policy guidance to support the clinical implementation of whole genome sequencing (WGS) and whole exome sequencing (WES) in the UK NHS.
+The Realising Genomics project was a PHG Foundation initiative to generate new conceptual and policy guidance to support the clinical implementation of whole genome sequencing (WGS) and whole exome sequencing (WES) in the UK NHS.
 This note describes the discussions and outcomes from a workshop: Realising Genomics in clinical practice: the research clinical interface - the second of four multidisciplinary workshops held as part of this project.

 The distinction between clinical care and research is clear from a regulatory perspective: different ethical and legal principles apply, but there is concern that technological developments in genomics are moving at such a rapid pace that this boundary is becoming increasingly blurred and that it is often difficult for patients to distinguish these activities.
 The purpose of the workshop was to explore this interface from the perspective of a variety of stakeholder groups and consider how it impacts on the implementation of these technologies.

 The clinical perspective

 The primary concern of clinicians is to provide care for their patients.
 Sometimes this involves accessing interventions that are only available in research settings.
 Whilst clinicians generally are clear about the differences between clinical care and research, there are a number of reasons why this boundary sometimes appears blurred:

 - Some novel diagnostic tests or treatments are only accessible in a research setting.
 Clinicians may enable their patients to access these tests to facilitate a diagnosis.

 - Patients may see their care as being seamless and the distinction between clinical care and research may lack significance for them, particularly if their clinician is also involved in the research.